Northwood Cemetery Heritage Project

 FoNC and IWC have been working together for over 9 years to attract funding to bring this exciting restoration project to fruition and save the two chapels at the Cemetery from collapse or eventual demolition.With this grant their heritage has now been secured.

-An area for natural burials in a woodland setting has now been established and a Heritage Centre will be created in the restored West Chapel.
-Work on the Chapels is expected to be completed in August 2017.
+An area for natural burials in a woodland setting has now been established and a Heritage Centre has been created in the restored West Chapel.

-Work on the Natural Burial Ground commenced at the far end of the Cemetery in November 2015 and the soil is now ‘settling down’ for use later this year.
+Work on the Natural Burial Ground commenced at the far end of the Cemetery in November 2015 and the soil is now ‘settling down’ for use in 2018.
 It has been cleared, landscaped, a perimeter path has been laid and the 1,000 bulbs have been planted by children at the local Lanesend Primary School.
 A seed flower mix across the area is now taking root.

-When it is restored later this year the East Chapel will, once again, become available for funeral services.
+The East Chapel is, once again, available for funeral services.